Follow us on Instagram for more fun ideas for kids!

 3. Repeat with all the crayon colors you choose.

-4. Lay one sheet of parchment paper over the watercolor paper carefully as to not make the crayon bits fly everywhere.
+4. Lay one sheet of parchment or wax paper over the watercolor paper carefully as to not make the crayon bits fly everywhere.

-5. Add your preheated iron over the parchment paper and press firmly in one continuous motion.
-We had our iron on a medium setting.
+5. Add your preheated iron on low heat over the parchment paper and press firmly in one continuous motion.
+We had our iron on a low setting.